-ISS' policies regarding communication and engagement with issuers and other stakeholders are designed to gain the greatest possible insight for clients while safeguarding the independence of ISS' research process and our analysts, as well as prioritizing the delivery of timely and high-quality research for the benefit of our institutional investor clients.
+stakeholders are designed to gain the greatest possible insight for clients while safeguarding the independence of ISS' research process and our analysts, as well as prioritizing the delivery of timely and high-quality research for the benefit of our institutional investor clients.
+Additional information including a set of Frequently Asked Questions on our engagement process is available on ISS' website (Figure 14 as a preview).